I opened up a new Google Doc this morning and was greeted with a new Google Docs feature called Research.

 As I hinted at earlier when I mentioned what I hoped the search would be, you can get a sense as to where this can go, with semantic suggestions popping up based on the content you are entering into the document.
 Start working on a document that mentions something like the B.C.
 Education Plan (as I happened to be doing), and resources related to that would auto-magically appear in the search results area, perhaps using my network connections as part of the filter parameters.
 Which will then turn this feature into a very powerful research tool.

-Google Docs adds search to documents by Clint Lalonde, unless otherwise expressly stated, is licensed under a Creative Commons Attribution 4.0 International License.
+Google Docs adds search to documents by Clint Lalonde is licensed under a Creative Commons Attribution 4.0 International License.